-Rather than a frontal attack on the diseases of addiction and mental illness we have attached the addicts, alcoholics and the mentally ill.
+Rather than a frontal attack on the diseases of addiction and mental illness we have attached the addicts, alcoholics, and the mentally ill.

 Millions for arrest and incarceration but not one penny for treatment has been our leader’s slogan.
 What money there has been for the mentally ill has largely gone for systems and staff to manage their lives and keep them trapped in their illness rather than efforts to return them, to functional lives.

-It is easy to get room and board in a jail or prison or medical insurance and a poverty level wage on disability but it is hard to get into programs that allow the mentally ill to work part-time without losing their medical coverage.
+It is easy to get room and board in a jail or prison or medical insurance and a poverty-level wage on disability but it is hard to get into programs that allow the mentally ill to work part-time without losing their medical coverage.

 Our prisons are full and overflowing, our disability rolls are swelling, but we refuse to believe in recovery and rehabilitation that might allow the mentally ill and the addicted to recover and return to a useful role in society.

-After every horrific crime, the shootings, the violence, we hear calls to find those “bad” people, round them up and put them away.
+After every horrific crime, the shootings, the violence, we hear calls to find those “bad” people, round them up, and put them away.

 This false belief that there are two kinds of people, the good and the bad, has kept us looking for an easy solution to make us feel safe while avoiding the hard work of identifying the causes of violence and designing programs to prevent people from resorting to violent acts.

-Like the magician pointing to one thing to keep people’s eyes off the real action our society looks in the wrong places for the roots of violence.
+Like the magician pointing to one thing to keep people’s eyes off the real action, our society looks in the wrong places for the roots of violence.

 Among the poor and the unemployed mental illness is common.
-If you weren’t depressed before you lost your job a few years of trying to live on government handouts will make you doubt you sanity.
+If you weren’t depressed before you lost your job a few years of trying to live on government handouts will make you doubt your sanity.

 If we want to make any real progress in the “wars” on addiction and mental illness we need to get serious about providing timely treatment for anyone who wants and needs treatment.

-Treatment of at risk children in the third grade is a lot less expensive than building more prison cells.
+Treatment of at-risk children in the third grade is a lot less expensive than building more prison cells.
 Providing treatment on request for addicted people is cheaper than arrest and incarceration.

 So far we seem to be losing the war on action and mental illness but we shouldn’t give up.
 The efforts need not be over.